microsoft/AcademicContent/Events and Hacks/Student Hacks/hackwithazure.md

 ## Getting started

 You can get started by creating an account on Azure.
-There's three different options available, depending on your current status as a student.
+There are two options available, depending on your current status as a student.

 - [Azure for Students](https://azure.microsoft.com/free/students/?WT.mc_id=hackwithazure-hackathon-cxa) | $100 in Azure for 12 months with free tier of services - no credit card required with academic verification
 - [Azure for Students Starter](https://azure.microsoft.com/free/students-starter-faq/?WT.mc_id=hackwithazure-hackathon-cxa) | use select Azure products like App Services for free - no credit card required with academic verification